 Sri Sri has consistently emphasized the need for reinforcing human values and encourages multi-cultural education as the remedy for fanaticism and terrorism to achieve sustainable peace on our planet.
 Sri Sri has touched the lives of millions around the world, going beyond the barriers of race, nationality and religion with the message of a one-world family free from stress and violence that can be created through the reawakening of human values and service.

-In 2016, Mandar started the From India With Love initiative to reinvigorate the ancient message of nonviolence (or Ahimsa) in the world.
-Aligned with this mission, in Oct 2018, Mandar hosted the inaugural World Summit for Countering Violence & Extremism that brought together peace activists and law enforcement executives to promote peace and compassion in the world.
-Until 2016, Mandar worked at Shell for 17 years at Shell International.
-In his last role, he managed Shell’s prestigious GameChanger social innovation program investing in ideas that create shared value – business value and social impact.
+Mandar has worked at Shell for 17 years and managed Shell’s prestigious GameChanger social innovation program investing in ideas that create shared value – business value and social impact.
+In 2016, Mandar produced the From India With Love documentary film to reinvigorate the message of nonviolence (or Ahimsa) in the world.
+Aligned with this mission, in Oct 2018, Mandar hosted the inaugural World Summit for Countering Violence & Extremism that brought together peace activists and law enforcement executives from across the world in the spirit of promoting promote peace and compassion in the world.

 Director, Strategy & Operations

 Deepak is a Breathwork and Meditation Instructor with the IAHV Prison Program as well as the Art of Living Foundation, a global non-profit organization.
 He was the Director of Operations for the World Summit for Countering Violence & Extremism and has served as Director, Strategic Partnerships for the From India With Love initiative.
 He also works in Silicon Management at Apple Inc. He has been working on community peace programs since 2012 and has pioneered new workshops and ways of engaging with the community.